Xcitium: Controversies

-LinkedIn

-After a competitor commented on a Comodo employee posting that Comodo "stops all malware", the company CEO aggressively engaged on LinkedIn, such as insinuating that commenters were not qualified to work in cybersecurity, and replying to the majority of posts that the competitor's CEO was the one who "started it".

-Symantec

-In response to Symantec's comment asserting paid antivirus is superior to free antivirus, the CEO of Comodo Group challenged Symantec on 18 September 2010 to see whether paid or free products can better defend the consumer against malware.
-GCN'S John Breeden understood Comodo's stance on free Antivirus software and challenging Symantec: "This is actually a pretty smart move based on previous reviews of AV performance we've done in the GCN Lab.
-Our most recent AV review this year showed no functional difference between free and paid programs in terms of stopping viruses, and it's been that way for many years.
-In fact you have to go all the way back to 2006 to find an AV roundup where viruses were missed by some companies."

-Symantec responded saying that if Comodo is interested they should have their product included in tests by independent reviewers.

-Comodo volunteered to a Symantec vs. Comodo independent review.
-Though this showdown did not take place, Comodo has since been included in multiple independent reviews with AV-Test, PC World, Best Antivirus Reviews, AV-Comparatives, and PC Mag.

 Certificate hacking

 On 23 March 2011, Comodo posted a report that 8 days earlier, on 15 March 2011, a user account with an affiliate registration authority had been compromised and was used to create a new user account that issued nine certificate signing requests.
 Nine certificates for seven domains were issued.
 The attack was traced to IP address 212.95.136.18, which originates in Tehran, Iran.
-Moxie Marlinspike analyzed the IP address on his website the next day and found it to have English localization.
+Moxie Marlinspike analyzed the IP address on his website the next day and found it to have English localization and Windows operating system.
 Though the firm initially reported that the breach was the result of a "state-driven attack", it subsequently stated that the origin of the attack may be the "result of an attacker attempting to lay a false trail.".
+The talk by Moxie at Def Con suggested the attacker may have been inexperienced and following online tutorials for man-in-the-middle attacks.

-The attack was immediately thwarted, with Comodo revoking all of the bogus certificates.
+Comodo revoked all of the bogus certificates shortly after the breach was discovered.
 Comodo also stated that it was actively looking into ways to improve the security of its affiliates.

 In an update on 31 March 2011, Comodo stated that it detected and thwarted an intrusion into a reseller user account on 26 March 2011.
 The new controls implemented by Comodo following the incident on 15 March 2011, removed any risk of the fraudulent issue of certificates.
 Comodo believed the attack was from the same perpetrator as the incident on 15 March 2011.

 In regards to this second incident, Comodo stated, "Our CA infrastructure was not compromised.
 Our keys in our HSMs were not compromised.
 No certificates have been fraudulently issued.
 The attempt to fraudulently access the certificate ordering platform to issue a certificate failed."